—Submitted by Omotayo from Norway

 My father contacted many of his friends on my behalf.
 One time, I received an envelope encasing a letter from the president’s office; to deliver to Shell Nigeria for employment considerations.
 I still remember the letter, it had an engraved Nigeria’s coat of arms.
 I hadn’t seen such a well-designed letter.
-I travelled from Portharcourt, where I lived at the time to Lagos.
+I traveled from Portharcourt, where I lived at the time to Lagos.
 There I and my dad went on to deliver the letter to the office of Shell’s Human Resources Director.
 I didn’t hear a word back from that office to date.

 They disappointed me…

 I’d tried quite a number of my father’s connections.
 We went to the executive vice chairman of Exxon Mobile at the time for an opportunity in Exxon Mobile.
 We even contacted the then Chief Security Officer (CSO) Rivers State Government for a position in Nigeria LNG Limited (NLNG) Bonny, yet nothing came from it.
 I applied to several companies but no one gave me a callback.
 The intriguing thing about everything was that I was praying and at the same time “pressing the buttons” hoping to get help from my connections.
 I tried every possible connection until I burned out.
 This lasted about 1 year.

 Something must be wrong with me…